shybovycha/lua-bridge-sample/README.md

 4. `4-use-class-operators-in-lua` - adds operators (read more about [metatables and metamethods](http://www.lua.org/manual/5.4/manual.html#2.4)) to the C++/Lua class and uses those operators in Lua code
 5. `5-pass-list-of-objects-to-lua` - showcases passing lists of objects between C++ and Lua
 6. `6-pass-map-from-lua-to-cpp` - using global variables and maps (aka hashtables, dictionaries)
+7. `7-return-multiple-values-from-function` - returning multiple values from a Lua function and handling those in C++

 ## Build and run